 To fully experience the gorgeous views, get off in Cully or Epesses and follow the signposted footpath through the vineyards.
 Once you’re ready to continue your journey, either head back to Zurich or hop on the train to Geneva.
 Whichever city it is you’re leaving Switzerland from.

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to St. Gallen.
+Spend the morning exploring Zurich on your own, rent a free bike with “Züri rollt” or join a city tour.
+After the tour, grab a take-away lunch and take the train to St. Gallen.

-Spend the afternoon exploring the old town of St. Gallen.
-With the UNESCO listed Abbey District, its towering Cathedral and the impressive Abbey Library, this city has quite a few things to offer.
+Explore the old town of St. Gallen in the afternoon.
+With its UNESCO-protected Abbey District, its impressive cathedral, and the remarkable Abbey Library, this city has a lot to offer.

-While you’re here, make sure you don’t miss a trip to the recreational area of Drei Weieren.
-To get there, either catch the Mühleggbahn or take the stairs.
-Alternatively, visit the wildlife park Peter & Paul or still your cultural thirst at one of the many museums.
+Don't miss the recreational area “Drei Weieren.”
+You can reach it either by taking the Mühleggbahn or by walking up one of the many staircases.
+Alternatively, you could visit the Peter & Paul Wildlife Park or quench your cultural thirst in one of the many museums.

 Wherever you spent last night, we hope you slept well in this fresh mountain air.
 How you plan out your day today is totally up to you.
 You haven’t exhausted your hiking options by far, so keep going for as long as you please.